 Harry Stoke Early Records

-Harry Stoke took its name from Harris de Filton who once owned it.
+Ros Broomhead writes that Harry Stoke took its name from Harris de Filton who once owned it however there is no record of a Harris de Filton in the National Archive.
 There were 3 manors in the parish of Stoke Gifford.
 The Giffards and Berkeleys held Stoke and Walls.
 Harry Stoke was a separate manor held by Aldred in Saxon times, Theobald in Norman times and the Blount and De Filton families in mediaeval times.
 The Berkeleys bought it in the l6th century.

 These documents are held at Berkeley Castle Muniments